Carl Lewis leads with 58% of votes

 Mark Spitz win rate: 39.8%

-Fans love Mark Spitz for his astonishing performance in the 1972 Olympics where he won seven gold medals, all in world record times.
-His charismatic personality and distinctive mustache left a lasting impression, making him a swimming legend.
+Fans love Mark Spitz for his historic 1972 Olympics where he won seven gold medals, all in record times.
+His iconic mustache and confident personality have left a lasting image in the world of swimming, keeping his legacy alive in fan discussions.